 Today’s equity-release rates are quite favorable.
 They are the cheapest they’ve ever been in recent times.
 However, in itself, equity-release is still relatively expensive.

-According to SovereignBoss, today’s equity-release rates are quite favorable.
+According to John Lawson, an Equity Release Expert from SovereignBoss, today’s equity-release rates are quite favourable.
 They are the cheapest they’ve ever been in recent times.
 However, in itself, equity-release is still relatively expensive.

 Thus, if you are thinking of accessing the equity that’s tied up in your home, you should take a step back, check out how much equity you can release with the equity release calculator and consider a few things first.